The following post is from Rachel of The Minimalist Mom:

 When you have five siblings and a growing group of nieces and nephews, holiday gift giving can quickly become both a huge financial commitment and a lot of work.
 In my early 20’s, I started to dread the gift giving season a little more each year.

-The gift of each others time has proven to be the most memorable gift my siblings and I have given each other in recent years.
+The gift of each other time has proven to be the most memorable gift my siblings and I have given each other in recent years.

 As the holidays loom take a closer look at how you can give without wrapping something up.